Robert Habeck: National politics

 Habeck was elected to the Bundestag in the 2021 German federal election, defeating the CDU incumbent Petra Nicolaisen in the constituency of Flensburg – Schleswig.

-On 1 September 2025, Habeck left the Bundestag.
-He was succeeded by Mayra Vriesema.

-Vice Chancellor and Minister for Economic Affairs
+Vice Chancellor and Minister for Economic Affairs, 2021–2025

-After the Greens agreed to form a traffic light coalition government with the centre-left Social Democrats and liberal Free Democrats, new Chancellor Olaf Scholz named Habeck as Minister for Economic Affairs and Climate Action and vice chancellor in December 2021, making him one of the most powerful politicians in Europe.
+After the Greens agreed to form a traffic light coalition government with the centre-left Social Democrats and liberal Free Democrats, new Chancellor Olaf Scholz named Habeck as Minister for Economic Affairs and Climate Action and vice chancellor in December 2021.